enoliglesias/wpreader/README.md

 ## TODO

 * Push notifications
     I'm working in a parallel project ([Pushificator](https://github.com/enoliglesias/pushificator)) to send push notifications to a mobiles from a web app.
-Once I get this project finished I'm going to add in this project functionality to register the devices in that web app, vía API and then send the notifications :)
+Once I get this project finished I'm going to add in this project functionality to register the devices in that web app, vía API.
+And then send the notifications :)

 ## Contributing